 ubilinux is great for changing the Intel Edison from a high-performance wearable/embedded platform into a headless server with uniquely low power consumption and tiny phsyical footprint.
 The only trouble is that ubilinux as officially distributed is based on a rather old version of Debian (wheezy) and a very old verison of the edison linux kernel.

-jubilinux is an update to the stock ubilinux edison distribution to make it more useful as a server, most significantly by upgrading from wheezy to jessie.
+jubilinux is an update to the stock ubilinux edison distribution to make it more useful as a server, most significantly by upgrading from wheezy to stretch.
 Changes include:

-- Based on debian jessie instead of wheezy.
+- Based on debian stretch instead of wheezy.
 (Accomplised via

 apt-get dist-upgradeof the root file system.)